Submit your best Wisconsin spring photo!

 To enter our contest:

-Get outside and share with us your best Wisconsin winter photo.
-Enter our contest by uploading your favorite photo to our Facebook page.
+Share your best winter-in-Wisconsin picture with us by uploading one of your photos (photo must have been taken by you in Wisconsin) to our Facebook page.
 We’ll compile all entries into an album and fans will then vote on their favorite.
-The image with the most likes at the end of the voting period will receive a $25 Mills Fleet Farm gift card!
+The image with the most likes at the end of the voting period takes home the top prize of a $25 Mills Fleet Farm gift card.